Close-up of stem cells with text about stem cells.

 Where are Stem Cells Found?

-Please note there are also stem cells from plants and animals (known as live cells or fresh cell therapy) which we will not discuss in this article as they are dangerous and not relevant for the discussion in human applications.
-We do not use Embryonic or Live Cells in any treatments at the Regeneration Center.
+Please note there are also stem cells from plants and animals (known as live cells or fresh cell therapy), which we will not discuss in this article as they are dangerous and not relevant for the discussion in human applications.
+We do not use Embryonic or Live Cells in treatments at the Regeneration Center.

 Natural reduction of Circulating Mesenchymal Cells in Humans as we age